top of page

 The verb 'gestate' finds its origins in Latin.
 It comes from the Latin word 'gestare,' which means 'to carry' or 'to bear.'
 In the context of pregnancy, 'gestate' refers to the process of carrying and developing a fetus in the womb.
 Over time, the term has also been extended to describe the process of developing an idea or project in one's mind before it comes to fruition.
 Thus, 'gestate' metaphorically captures the idea of nurturing and developing something over a period, whether it's a new life or a creative concept, aligning with its Latin roots of carrying and bearing.

-Quiz: Find the meaning of the verb gestate:
+Find the correct meaning of the verb gestate:

 Try Again!